OceanParcels/plasticparcels/README.md

 # PlasticParcels
 `PlasticParcels` is a python package for simulating the transport and dispersion of plastics in the ocean.
 The tool is based on `v3.0.2` of the `Parcels` computational Lagrangian ocean analysis framework [@Lange2017,@Delandmeter2019], providing a modular and customizable collection of methods, notebooks, and tutorials for advecting virtual plastic particles with a wide range of physical properties.
-The tool applies a collection of physical processes to the virtual particles, such as Stokes drift, wind-induced drift, biofouling, and turbulent mixing, via custom particle behaviour programmed in the form of `Kernels`.
-In addition to the fine-scale physics parameterisations, `PlasticParcels` provides global particle initialisation maps that represent best estimates for plastic pollution emissions along coastlines [@Jambeck2015], from river sources [@Meijer2021], in the open-ocean from fishing-related activities [@Kroodsma2018], as well as a current best estimate of buoyant plastic concentrations globally [@Kaandorp2023].
-We envisage PlasticParcels as a tool for easy-to-run plastic dispersal simulations; as well as for rapid prototyping, development, and testing of new fine-scale physics parameterisations.

-The current version supports nano- and microplastic behaviour, with support for macroplastics planned in the near-future.
-It has been designed for use with the Copernicus Marine Service platform [@CMEMS], providing new plastic modelling capabilities as part of the NECCTON project. `PlasticParcels` is easily adapted to run on local machines and high-performance computing (HPC) architecture with various hydrodynamic, biogeochemical, and other model fields as inputs.
-A future goal is to embed `PlasticParcels` within a cloud platform to allow for even more rapid prototyping, development, and simulations.

-Below we detail the specific physics kernels implemented, as well as describe how the particle initialisation maps are generated.

 # Table of contents
 0. [Description of Software](#description)